danachen/danachen.github.io/_posts/2018-11-29-a-deeper-look-at-Ruby's-Enumerable#reduce.md

 At first glance, #reduce seems to work with the same type of syntax as other members of the Enumerable class.

-Let's compare #reduce with #each for the most basic usage.
+Let's compare #reduce with #map for the most basic usage.

 This is how a #map method works its way across a collection: the collection takes an enumerable object, in this case an array, and executes the block by passing in each element as an argument.
 The result of evaluating the block is returned as an array.